0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 sudo apt install net-tools
 sudo netstat -tulpn
 ```

-you should get a list of listening ports and on the list there should be something like this:
+You should get a list of listening ports and on the list there should be something like this:
 ```
 tcp        0      0 0.0.0.0:5432            0.0.0.0:*               LISTEN      28142/postgres
 tcp        0      0 0.0.0.0:4000            0.0.0.0:*               LISTEN      42148/beam.smp
 tcp        0      0 0.0.0.0:4001            0.0.0.0:*               LISTEN      42148/beam.smp
 ```

-Blockscout web service runs by default on ports 4000(http) and 4001(https).
+Blockscout web service runs by default on ports `4000`(http) and `4001`(https).
 If everythig is ok, you should be able to access the Blockscout web portal with `http://<host_ip>:4000` or `https://<host_ip>:4001`